jackmcarthur/particle-dynamics/README.md

 If you have Cython installed, you can download and compile [particledynamics2D.pyx](particledynamics2D.pyx) by executing [setup.py](setup.py) in the command line using `python setup.py build_ext --inplace`. particledynamics2D will then become a normal python module, able to be imported by `import particledynamics2D` like any other.
 For an example of how to use or animate an instance of the Ensemble class, see [particledynamicstest.py](particledynamicstest.py), which was used to create the above gif.

+The two Jupyter notebooks in this repository can be used with no imports to generate the same results; one is for the 2D case and the other shows an extension of this module to 3D.

 ## Details and construction
 The module [particledynamics2D.pyx](particledynamics2D.pyx) contains a Particle class and an Ensemble class.
 The Ensemble class can be called in the following format:
 `Ensemble(n_blue, n_red, x_lower, x_upper, y_lower, y_upper, drag_coeff=0.2, v_in=0.2, C_blue=0.001, C_red=None)`